Add Your Business/Event

 The Liasti Lia Beach Restaurant is on par with the Elia Beach Restaurant, both in terms of food quality (good) and price (not cheap).

 You need a car or quad bike and a map as the roads are not well-signposted.
-When we visited in September 2015, the beach was attracting a some gay sunbathers.
+When we visited Lia Beach a few years ago, there were some gay sunbathers.

-audience rating: 4 stars from 1 votes - click to vote
+audience rating: 3.5 stars from 2 votes - click to voteadd a review & photos

 Kalafatis Beach is one of the longest sandy beaches on Mykonos.
 The beach is protected from wind by a line of pine trees directly behind the sand, but the exposed bay is really popular with wind surfers.
 Windsurf rental is available if you fancy a go.